bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 ## Azure App Service Hybrid Connection

-Santa Claus's resources are not available on the internet, but the are able to make outbound calls to Azure over port 443 - thus qualifying them as candidates for exposure through what is called a [Hybrid Connection](https://docs.microsoft.com/en-us/azure/app-service/app-service-hybrid-connections) in Azure.
+Santa Claus's resources are not available on the internet, but they are able to make outbound calls to Azure over port 443 - thus qualifying them as candidates for exposure through what is called a [Hybrid Connection](https://docs.microsoft.com/en-us/azure/app-service/app-service-hybrid-connections) in Azure.
 As shown in the illustration below, taken from the documentation, there are few moving parts and it is quick and easy to set up.

 Santa Claus want to expose a new API providing information about his elves.
 The API will be created in the cloud as a Web App, but some of the data needed for the API is only available from servers on-northpole at the moment.
 To establish this Santa Claus needs: